Kong/docs.konghq.com/app/konnect/analytics/index.md

 ![Summary dashboard](/assets/images/products/konnect/analytics/konnect-api-usage-summary.png){:.image-border}

 Konnect Advanced Analytics offers:
-* **Cost-savings**: {{site.konnect_short_name}} Advanced Analytics provides a cost-effective analytics solution without the need for significant infrastructure investments, additional staffing or unnecessary 3rd party expenses.

 * **Centralized visibility**: Delivers comprehensive, centralized insights across your entire API landscape for all APIs, services and data planes.
-* **Contextual API Analytics**: {{site.konnect_short_name}} Advanced Analytics offers information about each API request, including the specific routes, consumers involved, and the services accessed
+* **Contextual API analytics**: {{site.konnect_short_name}} Advanced Analytics offers information about each API request, including the specific routes, consumers involved, and the services accessed
-* **Data insights**: {{site.konnect_short_name}} Advanced Analytics provides data in as fast as 10 second increments, delivering comprehensive contextual insights, including links directly to Gateway configurations.
-* **Contextual Reports**: Offer the flexibility to craft reports that match your unique requirements.
+* **Democratized data insights**: {{site.konnect_short_name}} Empowers both business and platform teams to generate reports for any service, route, or consumer based on their specific requirements
+* **Fastest time to insight**: Provide application and platform teams with critical API metrics for each service in less than a second, for reduced time to resolution.
+* **Reduced cost of ownership**: Advanced Analytics is a turn-key analytics solution that removes the need to build, maintain or integrate with 3rd party products.

 ## Advanced Analytics capabilities